 The PHA may establish a separate waiting list for PBV units or it may use the same waiting list for both tenant-based and project-based assistance.
 The PHA may also merge the PBV waiting list with a waiting list for other assisted housing programs offered by the PHA.
 If the PHA chooses to offer a separate waiting list for PBV assistance, the PHA must offer to place applicants who are listed on the tenant-based waiting list on the waiting list for PBV assistance.

-The PHA will utilize the same waitlist for both tenant-based and project-based assistance.
+PHAs may choose to use owner-maintained PBV waiting lists for specific owners or projects.
+PHAs may permit an owner to maintain a single waiting list across multiple projects owned by the owner.
+Under an owner-maintained waiting list, the owner is responsible for carrying out responsibilities including, but not limited to, processing changes in applicant information, removing an applicant's name from the waiting list, opening and closing the waiting list.
+PHAs must identify in their Administrative Plans the name of the project(s), the oversight procedures the PHA will use to ensure owner-maintained waiting lists are administered properly and in accordance with program requirements, and the approval process of an owner's waiting list policy (including any preferences).